 rake server or simply

-rake s at this stage, you will notice that terminal only contains unicorn logs, request logs are missing.
-This is because Rails writes log to a file instead of
+rake s at this stage, you will notice that the terminal only contains unicorn logs, request logs are missing.
+That is because Rails writes log to a file instead of

 STDOUT by default.
 Adding the following lines in

 config/environments/development.rb to produce request logs in terminal: